 Eighty year-old Walter Warren passed away during the season.
 He played for seventeen seasons and was captain five times, a record until the great Gerry Callahan came along.
 His brothers, Peter and Ernie, were also grand players around the same time.
 Walter won the club goalkicking in 1884.

 The seconds, under captain-coach and best and fairest winner Lou Barker, scored fifteen wins from twenty matches to make the four but were well-beaten in the semi-final by Coburg 19.17.131 to 10.13.73.
 Yarraville won the flag.

-The thirds, under coach Jack Vinall, finished fifth with twelve wins and five losses.
+The thirds, under coach Jack Vinall, a former senior Williamstown player, finished fifth with twelve wins and five losses.
 Keith Stevenson took out the best and fairest, while Moorabbin won the flag in that competition.

 From the Williamstown Chronicle May 22, 1953

 Round 9 V. Coburg at Williamstown, June 20

 From the Sporting Globe June 20, 1953

 Back Row: Jack Howat, Jack Evans, Harry Simpson, Adrian Dullard, Gerry Callahan, Sid Wookey, Len Kent, Max Munday, John Walker, Alby Linton, Gill Maloney, John Martin

 Middle Row: Bill 'Leftfooter' Williams, Max Hughes, Alby Outen, Alan Cuff, Billy Williams, Don Rogers, Brian Lowry, Gordon Williams, Kevin Taylor